t-kikuc/ecspresso/README.md

 - At first, define `local func = std.native('func');` in Jsonnet files.
 - Then, you can use `func()` in Jsonnet files.

+The Jsonnet functions are evaluated at the time of rendering Jsonnet files.
+So you can avoid the conflict with template functions.

 #### `env`, `must_env`

 `env` and `must_env` functions are the same as template functions in JSON and YAML files.